Robot Chicken season 7

 The seventh season of the stop-motion television series Robot Chicken began airing in the United States on Cartoon Network's late night programming block Adult Swim on April 6, 2014, with the episode "DC Comics Special II: Villains in Paradise" and contained a total of 20 episodes.
 The first of the regular season 7 episodes aired on April 13, 2014.

+Most episode titles in the season are mashups of specific media franchises, brands and product names, with the titles for the two specials being the only exceptions.